Bugs Bunny's Birthday Ball: Playfield

 The playfield includes 3 flippers, a plunger skill shot, 3 pop bumpers, 3 slingshots, 19 standup targets, a 3-bank drop target, a kick-out hole, a spinning target, a captive ball, and a left outlane kickback.
 In the upper left area of the playfield is a small inverted playfield having a flipper to propel the ball downfield to loop around a ramp and hit a captive ball.
 In multi-player operation, a unique playfield award feature exchanges scores between players.

 Development

-According to Python Anghelo, the game was made quickly to fill a gap in the Bally production line.
-When he and John Trudeau were developing the game and The Machine: Bride of Pin-Bot at the same time, they worked insanely fast on both games in a short time.
-They were doing so much, so fast, that one day Python gave John the nickname of "Doctor Flash".
+According to Python Anghelo, he was given only 3 months by management to design the game from concept to final build.
+This was due to the fact that the factory workers were running out of games to assemble and needed something to fill a gap in the Bally production line.
+Anghelo had previously drawn a crude and perverse illustration of Wile E. Coyote and the Road Runner on a company whiteboard in its HR department.
+When he and John Trudeau were developing the game and The Machine: Bride of Pin-Bot simultaneously, they worked insanely fast on both games in a short time, doing so much that one day Anghelo gave Trudeau the nickname of "Doctor Flash".
 It stuck from that point.
+Anghelo admitted disappointment in the final product and felt embarrassed that despite his and Trudeau's best efforts, he had allowed something "so half-baked" to go to market.